rocky-linux/wiki.rockylinux.org/docs/contributing/start.md

 ability to check your profile to verify that you have signed the appropriate agreements before proceeding.
 In the event your profile is set to private, this information may be requested from Core/RelEng.
-If you do not or cannot agree to the terms, you will not be able to contribute to Rocky within its own ecosystem.
-Even so, this this does not stop you from contributing to github repositories at both the Rocky Linux github organization repositories of the RESF github organization repositories.
+If you do not or cannot agree to the terms, you will not be able to contribute to any Rocky project.
+Even so, this does not stop you from contributing to github repositories at both the Rocky Linux github organization repositories of the RESF github organization repositories.

 ## Pull Requests